Strategy, Leadership & Innovation in Healthcare

 It is a 30-ECTS-credit, QQI Level 9 interdisciplinary programme.
-The programme is offered every two years.
-The next intake is in September 2023.
-The minimum time to completion is one calendar year for part-time students; the maximum time is two calendar years.
+The programme is offered over one academic year, every two years.

 These modules contribute 30 ECTS credits towards UCD's MSc in Leadership, Innovation and Management for Healthcare.
 Holders of the Graduate Certificate can complete the MSc by successfully completing a further 60 ECTS credits of study.